The Sea only Talks |

 In The sea only talks about the sea Neuwirth presents a three-channel installation consisting of twenty-one times three takes, segmented by the insertion of fade-outs into black, each take with an average run time of about three minutes (plus/minus 30 seconds), filmed in Arrifana, on the Algarve coast of Portugal.
 An archive of impressions of the sea that despite consistently static takes speak of incessant movement and change.

 Simultaneously, these moving images are picture puzzles: While watching, one can hardly resist the temptation to classify the various framings – in particular when two 'pure' takes of the sea follow each other - from a wide shot to a golden ratio take under the horizon to the apparent 'close-up' of rushing waves.
 Yet, all images betray a distance – not only that of the digital camera but also of Neuwirth's gaze.
-His dispassionate withdrawal frees up space for the emotions and perceptions of the audience (that not necessarily correspond with those of the filmmaker, yet may nonetheless be quite delightful).
+His dispassionate withdrawal frees up space for the emotions and perceptions of the audience (that do not necessarily correspond with those of the filmmaker, yet may nonetheless be quite delightful).

 In all this Neuwirth does not follow a strictly structuralist principle, even though some takes obviously are similar (yet all of them seem to 'speak' to each other in a baffling and often surprising manner).
 It begins with the sea not literally speaking of itself as the sea, but also of its affinities to the beach (and its many human and non-human visitors); or to the sky (and the clouds; the jet trails of aircraft; the moon imperceptibly traversing the right frame image); above all – again absolutely filmic – to the light.